psi4/psi4/doc/sphinxman/source/dft.rst

 side, this is primarily observed in the inability of KS-DFT to treat dispersion interactions.

-Generalized Kohn-Sham (GKS) functionals incorporate long-range information into the functional through orbital-dependent contributions, and are designed to combat the failures of local KS-DFT, particularly the MSIE on the exchange side.
+Generalized Kohn--Sham (GKS) functionals incorporate long-range information into the functional through orbital-dependent contributions, and are designed to combat the failures of local KS-DFT, particularly the MSIE on the exchange side.
-Note that these functionals are often referred to as "implicit" density functionals, as the orbitals are themselves functionals of the Kohn-Sham potential.
+Note that these functionals are often referred to as "implicit" density functionals, as the orbitals are themselves functionals of the Kohn--Sham potential.

-The simplest form of an exchange-side GKS is the global hybrid ansatz, in which some fraction of the exact Hartree-Fock exchange of the noninteracting quasiparticles is added to the functional, with the local part of the exchange functional decreased by the corresponding amount.
-Note that the term "exact-exchange" refers to the Hartree-Fock being the exact exchange energy of the noninteracting quasiparticles, not the true electrons.
+The simplest form of an exchange-side GKS is the global hybrid ansatz, in which some fraction of the exact Hartree--Fock exchange of the noninteracting quasiparticles is added to the functional, with the local part of the exchange functional decreased by the corresponding amount.
+Note that the term "exact-exchange" refers to the Hartree--Fock being the exact exchange energy of the noninteracting quasiparticles, not the true electrons.
 Therefore, adding 100% exact exchange is not physically reasonable, and will often lead to extremely poor results.
-The fraction of exact-exchange, denoted :math:`\alpha`, is often determined by adiabatic or heuristic arguments, and is typically around 25%.
-The addition of exact exchange borrows another piece from an existing Hartree-Fock code, with the caveat that Hartree-Fock exchange is often much more costly to obtain than the Coulomb matrix.
+The fraction of exact-exchange, denoted :math:`\alpha`, is often determined by adiabatic or heuristic arguments and is typically around 25%.
+The addition of exact exchange borrows another piece from an existing Hartree--Fock code, with the caveat that Hartree--Fock exchange is often much more costly to obtain than the Coulomb matrix.
 The global hybrid ansatz has become exceedingly popular, with functionals such as the ubiquitous B3LYP often producing absurdly accurate results.